South Africa call for sparing use of water as winter sets in | Africanews

 Algoa, Bloemfontein, Polokwane, Cape Town and Umgeni Water Supply Systems have all declined week on week.

-Most parts of South Africa, specifically its summer rainfall areas, have received above-average rainfall since October 2021.
-This has led to an increase in the country’s national average water levels.
+Most parts of South Africa, specifically its summer rainfall areas, have received above-average rainfall since October 2021 leading to an increase in the country’s national average water levels.

 South Africa is classified as being water short and moving towards water-stressed in global terms.
 The country’s average annual rainfall is 450mm compared to the global average of 860mm.

-Highly variable rainfall has always led to skewed spatial distribution of water resources.
+Highly variable rainfall has always led to skewed spatial distribution of water resources according to the authorities.

 Only 8% of the country's land area generates 50% of the volume of water in its river systems - which in turn account for most of the country's water.